 If the person who is throwing the party is also underage, not only can they get into trouble, but their parents can be faced with a very large predicament regarding the law as well.
 The parent will be considered the host of the party if their child who is hosting is not of age.

 If there is alcohol at the party, even if they didn’t know it was there, they are still responsible and will be charged with giving alcohol to minors.
 This is not something that you want to happen to anyone.
 It will cause more trouble than it is worth for many people.

 When going to a party as a minor, you might want to make sure there is not going to be any alcohol present at the location.
 It will get you into trouble and will also put the hosts of the party at risk for liability.
 Be smart and if there is alcohol, do not drink any, or you can even leave to make sure that you are not going to get into any trouble.

-If you have any more questions about underage drinking and parties with minors present, do not hesitate to call us.
-You can contact my office and I will help answer your questions and guide you through this situation.
+If you have any more questions about underage drinking and parties with minors present, do not hesitate to contact an attorney.